Landmine Press: Muscle Worked, Benefits, Form

 Yes.
 They are a great exercise for burning fat, building muscle and protecting your shoulders against injury.

-The curving bar path and neutral grip does the exercise a little easier on your shoulders than the Strict Press.
+The curving bar path and neutral grip do the exercise a little easier on your shoulders than the Strict Press.

 Are landmine presses good for athletes?

-Yes, these are great for overhead athletes, throwers, and any athlete who needs to generate force with their upper body.
+Yes, these are great for overhead athletes, throwers, and athletes who need to generate force with their upper body.
 The landmine press builds shoulder strength and size, but also scapular control.

 Takeaways